Roopaish/Godot-Game-Development/README.md

 - ### Inspector Tab

-We can manage the property of nodes in it
+We can manage the property of nodes in it.
+All these property can be accessed and changed with script.

 Rect to change position, size, minSize.